 - Row 15: K1, *K2tog, K3; rep from *to end (13sts)

 - Row 17: K1, *K2tog, K2; rep from * to end (10sts)

 - Row 18: *P1, K2tog; rep from * to last st, p1 (7sts)

 - Row 19: K1, K2tog 3 times (4sts)

 - Row 20: P1, (purl into the front and back of the next st) twice, P1 (6sts)

 - Row 21: Knit into the front and back of every stitch (12sts)

 Making Up >

-Sew each front together at the top and bottom of the sides leaving holes for the spout and the handle.
+Sew each front together with the right sides facing you at the top and bottom of the sides.

 - Row 1 and each alternate row – Purl